alextzhao/cis191-hw4/README.md

 - `inspect <item>`: Use this to look more closely at an inventory item
 - `use <item>`: Use this command to use an inventory item at special points in the game
 - `wear <item>`: Use this command to wear an inventory item.
+- `other commands`: There may be other commands available, but these are special commands that the player is encouraged to discover by themselves

+##### Tip: #####
+- At any point in the game, it is highly encouraged that the player use `look` to inspect the environment.
+You might just discover something useful in the descriptions of the environment

-## If you don't want any spoilers and want to play through the game yourself, do not read past this point ##
+## --If you don't want any spoilers and want to play through the game yourself, do not read past this point-- ##
 #### Objective: ####
 You are onboard a nuclear submarine.
 Briefly, You goal is to retrieve a virtual reality time machine and use that to stop an apocalypse from happening.